vmware-archive/scantron/README.md

 ### checking reports

-After you have generated the report you can check it for compliance (no unexpected hosts or ports) against a known good manifest.
-These manifests can be quite lengthy!
-There is a `scantron` subcommand you can run in order to initially generate one.
+After you run a scan a report is saved to a SQLite database, by default `database.db`.

+With this report it is possible to do the following:

+* Generate a summary of the findings.

-     scantron generate-manifest > bosh.yml
+        scantron report

-Some hand-tweaking may be necessary to handle non-deterministic ports in the generated manifest file.
-The resulting manifest file can be checked against a report.
+* Check to see if any unexpected processes or ports are present in your cluster.

-     scantron audit --manifest bosh.yml
+        scantron audit --manifest manifest-of-expected-things.yml

-Audit outputs the audited hosts along with either `err` or `ok`.
-When there's any error, audit highlights the mismatched processes, ports, and/or permissions and returns with exit code 3.
-If audit does not have any errors, it will return with exit code 0.
+The output from `audit` lists the audited host(s) along with either `err` or `ok`.
+Where there are discrepancies with the manifest are highlighted.
+If there are any discrepancies `audit` the exit code is `3`, otherwise it is `0`.

+* Generate a manifest (preliminary) of "known good" ports and processes.

+         scantron generate-manifest > manifest.yml

+**Note:** Some hand-tweaking may be necessary if there are non-deterministic ports in your cluster as the generated manifest will contain exactly those found in the latest scan.

 ## notes